 Uptown Charlotte towers spend late May in two modes at once.
 Workplace experience teams prep summer tour routes that will put visitors past break room adjacencies and elevator banks, while floor stewards still fight the daily drift: drip trays, milk waste, and grinder sounds that tell employees whether anyone owns the pantry experience.
 Tour season does not pause stewardship; it raises the stakes.

-Floor stewardship before summer tours is the Charlotte thesis for late May coffee planning: cup discipline, equipment maintenance, and honest pilot data have to be solid before visitor calendars compress the story your building tells.
+Break Coffee Co. helps Charlotte employers with whole-bean espresso, real milk, cup-based billing, and a free two-week trial.
+Cup discipline, equipment maintenance, and honest pilot data have to be solid before visitor calendars compress the story your building tells.

 Stewardship is daily; tours are episodic

-Swiss style whole bean bars grind per cup.
-Cup based billing ties spend to measured pours instead of a per seat pantry line that finance cannot defend when tour season starts.
+Whole-bean bars grind per cup.
+Cup-based billing ties spend to measured pours instead of a per-seat pantry line that finance cannot defend when tour season starts.
 Preventative maintenance is bundled so facilities are not opening tickets the same week leadership wants adoption numbers for the floor visitors will see.

 Banking floors versus creative stacks in one portfolio